JyotsnaVerma19/Distracted_driver_detection/README.md

 ## Reports
 1. STRUCTURED_ABSTRACT_CSC8635.pdf : This is the structured abstract file containing context, objective, method, results, novelty and key images.
+2. CSC8635_C210431782_distracted_driver_detection.pdf : This file contains the detailed report of project.
+This file was generated using jupyter notebook and its extension.

 ## Note :
 This project runs fine on Windows operating system.
 (Haven't checked on other OS)